scooterteam00bf/bw-patcher/LEGAL_DISCLAIMER.md

 The authors and contributors of this project:
 - Do not encourage or support illegal modifications
-- Do not provide support for bypassing safety features
+- Do not provide support for unsupported modifications
 - Will not assist with commercial exploitation
 - Reserve the right to refuse support to anyone using this software for illegal purposes